brendanjohnharris/NonstationaryProcesses.jl/README.md

 # NonstationaryProcesses.jl
-Generate nonstationary time series by varying the parameters of otherwise stationary processes

 A Julia package for simulating and analyzing non-stationary dynamical systems, providing tools to model processes with time-varying parameters.